Cecilapp/Cecil/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure dependecies are updated.
 Run `composer update`
-2. Increase the version numbers in `VERSION` file to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org)
-3. You may request the main reviewer to merge the Pull Reuest for you
+2. You may request the main reviewer to merge the Pull Reuest for you